celestiaorg/popsigner/doc/implementation/IMPL_08A_AUTH_USERS.md

 # Implementation: Auth - Users & Sessions

-## Agent: 08A - User Authentication
+## Agent: 08A - User & Session Models

 > **Phase 5.1** - Can run in parallel with 08B, 08C after Agent 07 completes.